 \begin{theorem} If $\sigma_{_\#}= 0$ and $\sigma_2\neq 0$, then there exists an interval $I$ around $\mu=0$ such that at $\mu=0$ system \eqref{General2D_AV} undergoes a degenerate Hopf bifurcation in $\mu$ where the leading order amplitude of the locally unique periodic orbit is given by

-In particular, the unique bifurcating branch of periodic solutions emerges subcritically if\\ $\sgn(\omega\sigma_2)<0$ and supercritically if $\sgn(\omega\sigma_2)>0$.
+Particularly, the unique bifurcating branch of periodic solutions results subcritically if $\sgn(\omega\sigma_2)>0$ and supercritically if $\sgn(\omega\sigma_2)<0$.
 Moreover, the bifurcating periodic orbits have exchanged stability with the equilibrium at $r=0$, i.e., are stable if they exist for $\mu>0$ and unstable if this is for $\mu<0$. \end{theorem}

 \begin{proof} Proceeding as before, we write \eqref{General2D_AV} in polar coordinates $(v,\w)=(r\cos{\varphi},r\sin{\varphi})$ and change the time parametrization to obtain the form \eqref{System2Dparam} for the radial equation.